 Convert DVD to USB Flash Drive with DVDFab

-Step 5: Click on the "Folder" button at the selection box to set your USB flash drive as the output destination.
+Step 5: Click on the "Folder" button in the selection box to set your USB flash drive as the output destination.
 Finally, click "Start" to begin copying and transferring the DVD to your USB drive.

 Begin transfer DVD to USB drive